mishushakov/libkrun-go/README.md

 go get github.com/mishushakov/libkrun-go/krun
 ```

 libkrun must be installed on your system.
-The bundled header in `libkrun/include/libkrun.h` is used at build time, but the shared library (`libkrun.so` or `libkrun.dylib`) must be available to the linker.
+The bundled header in `libkrun/include/libkrun.h` is used at build time when the submodule is present.
+Otherwise, `pkg-config` is used to locate headers and the shared library (`libkrun.so` or `libkrun.dylib`), and you can override paths with `CGO_CFLAGS`/`CGO_LDFLAGS`.

 ### Building libkrun from source